jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 - HPEiLOCmdlets PowerShell module to connect to iLOs (automatically installed if not already present).
 - HPECOMCmdlets PowerShell module to connect to HPE GreenLake (automatically installed if not already present).
 - Network access to both HPE GreenLake and the HPE iLOs.
-- The servers you want to add and configure are not assigned to other Compute Ops Management service instances in the same workspace or a different workspace.
+- The servers you want to add and configure are not assigned to other COM service instances in the same workspace or a different workspace.
 - HPE GreenLake user account:
   - With the HPE GreenLake Workspace Administrator or Workspace Operator role.
   - If you use custom HPE GreenLake roles, ensure that the user account has the HPE GreenLake Devices and Subscription Service Edit permission.
   - With the Compute Ops Management Administrator or Operator role.
 - HPE GreenLake already set up with:
-  - A workspace where a Compute Ops Management service instance is provisioned.
+  - A workspace where a COM service instance is provisioned.
-  - A Compute Ops Management subscription with enough licenses to support the number of iLOs defined in the CSV file.
+  - A COM subscription with enough licenses to support the number of iLOs defined in the CSV file.
   - A location to support automated HPE support case creation and services.
 - iLO correctly set and accessible from the network with:
   - An IP address